offchan42/machine-learning-curriculum/README.md

 * https://github.com/hwchase17/langchain It's a python package for building applications with LLMs through composability.
 * https://dust.tt/ A web-based tool for designing and deploying large language model apps.
 * https://github.com/jerryjliu/gpt_index GPT Index is a project consisting of a set of data structures that are created using LLMs and can be traversed using LLMs in order to answer queries.
+* https://github.com/Xpitfire/symbolicai/ Compositional Differentiable Programming Library: Building applications with LLMs at its core through our Symbolic API leverages the power of classical and differentiable programming in Python.

 ## Interesting Techniques & Applications
 * [2020: A Year Full of Amazing AI Papers — A Review](https://medium.com/towards-artificial-intelligence/2020-a-year-full-of-amazing-ai-papers-a-review-c42fa07aff4b)